TRAJECTOIRES – Research on the trajectories of people involved or engaged in a radicalisation process leading to violence

 AFFECT – Impact Assessment of Belgian De-Radicalisation Policies Upon Social Cohesion and Liberties

 (Evaluatie van de impact van het Belgisch deradicalisering beleid op de sociale cohesie en (sociale) rechten).
 BRAIN-be framework (BELSPO) 2016-2020.
-With Fabienne Brion (UCL), Sofie de Kimpe (VUB) and Charlotte Vanneste (NICC).
+Research carried out with Fabienne Brion (UCL), Sofie de Kimpe (VUB), Kristof Verfaillie (VUB), Charlotte Vanneste (NICC) and Coline Remacle (NICC).

 Follow us on Facebook